 The 1,800.00 euros per month to secure the company and livelihood must therefore be earned in 49 hours.
 This results in an hourly rate of 36.74 euros.

-This calculation makes it clear how important it is to factor in all costs in advance.
+This calculation clearly shows how important it is to factor in all costs in advance.
 You should also always bear in mind that unexpected costs may arise and that there are always expensive and less expensive months.

 Conclusion

-The hourly rate is important for running a business.
+The hourly rate is important to be able to run a business.
 However, it is just as important to be able to cover the cost of living.
-A calculation that takes all costs into account as far as possible is therefore sensible.
+A calculation that takes into account all costs as far as possible is therefore sensible.